 3 Cs to Keep an Eye on After Back Surgery

 Before you scribble your John Hancock onto a series of discharge papers from your hospital or surgical center, you’re going to want to have a handle on the sorts of things you need to have a great home recovery.
-While back surgeries range from non-invasive to fully in-depth, each requires a level of recovery time.
+While back surgeries range in complexity, each requires a level of recovery time.
 That’s why it’s best to talk to your surgeon before you’re wheeled out to your car to know what to expect during your back surgery recovery so that you and your caregiver have a game plan.

 Unfortunately, constipation may be a consequence of your back surgery recovery or come in conjunction with the medications that you’re prescribed.
 Either way, you’ll need to eat a diet rich in whole foods and fiber.
 Have your caregiver locate fiber-rich foods like apples, pears, whole-wheat or rye bread, almonds, and beans.
 These foods will help to eliminate constipation so that you’re not putting additional strain on your back while emptying your bowels.
 Aim to drink plenty of water which is a natural stool softener (you can also sip on prune juice) and keep over-the-counter constipation aids close at hand if all else fails.